espressif/esp-idf/docs/en/api-reference/system/mm.rst

 The virtual memory pool is made up with one or multiple virtual memory regions, see below figure:

 .. image:: /../_static/diagrams/mmu/mem_pool.png
-    :scale: 100 %
+    :scale: 80 %
     :align: center

-- A virtual memory pool stands for the whole virtual address range that can be mapped to physical memory
+- A virtual memory pool stands for the whole virtual address range that can be mapped to physical memory.
-- A virtual memory region is a range of virtual address with same attributes
+- A virtual memory region is a range of virtual address with same attributes.
 - A virtual memory block is a piece of virtual address range that is dynamically mapped.
 - A slot is the virtual address range between two virtual memory blocks.
 - A physical memory block is a piece of physical address range that is to-be-mapped or already mapped to a virtual memory block.
-- Dynamical mapping is done by calling ``esp_mmap`` driver API :cpp:func:`esp_mmu_map`, this API will map the given physical memory block to a virtual memory block which is allocated by the ``esp_mmap`` driver.
+- Dynamical mapping is done by calling ``esp_mmap`` driver API :cpp:func:`esp_mmu_map`.
+This API maps the given physical memory block to a virtual memory block which is allocated by the ``esp_mmap`` driver.

 Relation Between Memory Blocks